List of My Friends Tigger & Pooh episodes: Episodes

-Season 1 (2007–08)
+Season 1 (2007–2008)

 The airdates provided are the North American airdates, some of the episode had aired earlier outside the United States before being aired in there ("Darby's Tooth and Nothin' But the Tooth" / "Snow Problem Roo" being a prime example, having aired on Playhouse Disney Europe and Playhouse Disney Asia in October 2007, almost two months prior to its North American premiere).

-Season 2 (2008–09)
+Season 2 (2008–2009)

-The actual theme song is not changed, however Chloë Grace Moretz as the Darby character replaced Kay Hanley singing the theme, and a few animation pieces in the song is changed because of this, as well as a new song played occasionally called "The Question Song".
+Chloë Grace Moretz as Darby replaced Kay Hanley singing the theme, a new song played occasionally called "The Question Song".
 The new version of the theme song and opening credits have been retroactively added to the repeats of Season 1 episodes, although the wording of old song was not replaced in the program's closed-captioning track.
 However "The Question Song" sung by Chloë Grace Moretz replaces the thinking song in most of season 2's episodes.
 One of the episodes was broadcast in the UK before broadcast in the United States.